metiviem/rscons/doc/user_guide.md

 This example script would compile all C sources under the `src` directory with the `-Wall` flag except for sources under the `src/tests` directory.

+A post-build hook can be added with `env.add_post_build_hook`.
+Post-build hooks are only invoked if the build operation was a success.

+Build hooks and post-build hooks can register new build targets.

 ##> Extending Rscons